xiongdong57/xiongdong57.github.io/content/advent_of_code_2021.md

 A-end
 b-end

-- big caves (written in uppercase, like A) and small caves (written in lowercase, like b)
-- all paths you find should visit small caves at most once, and can visit big caves any number of times
+- big caves (written in uppercase, like A) and small caves (written in lowercase, like b) .all paths you find should visit small caves at most once, and can visit big caves any number of times.
 - part1: How many paths through this cave system are there that visit small caves at most once
 - part2: After reviewing the available paths, you realize you might have time to visit a single small cave **twice**.
 However, the caves named start and end can only be visited exactly once each.
 Given these new rules, how many paths through this cave system are there?